What is Full Form of FRBM?

 - It was observed that Government Expenditure on Social Sectors declined, such as on Education, Social Security and Agriculture, etc., which is a big disadvantage in a country like India where high population and social security measures are already at very low levels and need government support to reach modest levels.

 - Despite being a good check to keep the government manage its finances well, FRBM has failed to achieve its objective.
 The Government always fails to achieve its targets on Revenue and Fiscal Deficit.
 Also, FRBM has a severe impact on the development and credit growth in the Economy, which was engines of GDP expansion.

 - FRBM is an important Act enacted by India’s Government to make our country manage its fiscal balance in a more prudent and systematic manner.

 - It is a well-known fact that higher levels of Fiscal deficit impact Inflation level and also led to the accumulation of a large amount of Debt borrowing, whereas a lower level of Fiscal deficit leads to higher growth, which is sustainable as well.

 - It aims to reduce the debt borrowing of the country and make the financial health of the country better, which ultimately improve the ranking of India and consequently, the rating of the country on the global Index, which makes India a favorable destination for foreign investors as well as enabling the Government to properly channelize its resources to the most productive use and avoid unnecessary enlarging of Government Balance Sheet and social expenditure through excess borrowing.

 - It also aims to curtail the government Interest expenditure, which will ultimately result in the reduction of Fiscal Deficit and make India a Fiscal Surplus Country in the future.
-However, the paradox is that the fiscal deficit is always not bad as long as it is done for capital expenditure, which will benefit the future through higher revenue generation.
+However, the paradox is that the fiscal deficit is always not bad as long as it is done for capital expenditureCapital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year., which will benefit the future through higher revenue generation.